ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

 - `go_fake_tx=scripting` - support for transaction emulation in query execution mode through the YDB `scripting` service.
 The fact is that in YDB, executing `DDL` `SQL` statements in a transaction is impossible (or incurs significant overhead).
 In particular, the `scripting` service does not allow interactive transactions (with explicit `Begin`+`Commit`/`Rollback`).
 Accordingly, the transaction emulation mode does not actually do anything (`noop`) on the `Begin`+`Commit`/`Rollback` calls from `goose`.
 This trick can, in rare cases, cause an individual migration step to end up in an intermediate state.
 The YDB team is working on a new `query` service that should  eliminate this risk.
 - `go_query_bind=declare,numeric` - support for bindings of auto-inference of YQL types from query parameters (`declare`) and support for bindings of numbered parameters (`numeric`).
 YQL is a strongly typed language that requires you to explicitly specify the types of query parameters in the body of the `SQL` query itself using the special `DECLARE` statement.
 Also, YQL only supports named query parameters (for example, `$my_arg`), while the goose core generates SQL queries with numbered parameters (`$1`, `$2`, etc.) .
 The `declare` and `numeric` bindings modify the original queries from `goose` at the YDB driver level.

-If connecting to a local YDB docker container, the connection string should look like:
+If connecting to a local YDB docker container, the connection string could look like:

 ```
 grpc://localhost:2136/local?go_query_mode=scripting&go_fake_tx=scripting&go_query_bind=declare,numeric